-- A broad glowing arc, sometimes seen high in the western sky at twilight,
+- Afterglow may refer to a broad glowing arc, sometimes seen high in the western sky at twilight,

 caused by fine particles of dust scattering light in the upper atmosphere.